sourcegraph/about/handbook/company/values.md

 ### Continuously grow

-You strive to continuously grow and learn by genuinely soliciting feedback early and often, and humbly reflecting on your past mistakes.
+You strive to continuously grow and learn.

-We value growth at Sourcegraph in the form of continuous learning:
+- You genuinely solicit feedback early and often.

-- We actively seek out learning opportunities instead of avoiding them.
+- You humbly reflect on past mistakes.
-- We identify gaps in our knowledge and share them openly and honestly.
+- You actively seek out learning opportunities instead of avoiding them.
-- We adopt a growth mindset.
+- You identify gaps in knowledge and share them openly and honestly.

 Here are some ways that we support learning, teaching, and knowledge-sharing at Sourcegraph: